 Due to the fact they are affiliated with the healthcare industry, the form data will contain protected health information (PHI).
 As we’ve discussed at length, the presence of PHI in an email means that message must be HIPAA compliant.

-After some research, we found a way to integrate Paubox Secure Email API with Adobe Experience Manager 6.4 Forms, which appears to be an on-premise solution.
+After some research, we found a way to integrate the Paubox Email API with Adobe Experience Manager 6.4 Forms, which appears to be an on-premise solution.

 As of this writing, it is assumed the same configuration options are available with AEM Forms, which is a cloud-based service.
 We were not able to access a demo version of AEM Forms, nor were we able to find any configuration options for it.

 Part I: Sign up for the Paubox Email API

 The recommended solution for configuring AEM Forms with the Paubox Email API is to use the SMTP Server option.

 Once you have your Paubox Email API credentials in place, you will next configure AEM Forms to send secure email via Paubox.

 This is accomplished by configuring the Day CQ Mail Service.
 This can be done by pointing your browser to Felix Configuration Manager (this link points to localhost).